KellerJordan/modded-nanogpt/README.md

 In addition, many of the techniques used in these records are completely standard, such as rotary embeddings.
 The goal of this benchmark is simply to find out all the techniques which actually work, because I'm going crazy reading all these LLM training papers which claim a huge speedup but then use their own weird idiosyncratic benchmarks and therefore no one in the community has any idea if it's legit for months.
 I mean hello???
 We're in a completely empirical field; it is insane to not use benchmarks.
+The only possible benefit I can think of for any empirical field to abandon benchmarks is that it would make it easier to publish false results.
+Oh, I guess that's why it happened.
 No wonder the peer review system has collapsed.

 ## Figures